magento/devdocs/src/contributor-guide/dod/tco-analysis.md

 The goal of TCO analysis is to identify:

 -  If the changes have impact on TCO
--  The value of the impact, that consists of
+-  The value of the impact, that consists of:
    -  The level of the change (patch/minor/major)
    -  Potential number of affected extensions/customisations (several/many/most/all)